 - There is no need for a hearing on this matter;

-- The claimant may reopen their claim within 5 years; and
+- The claimant may reopen their claim, usually within five years; and

 - The claimant is entitled to reasonable medical treatment for the injury for the remainder of their life.

-This is different from reaching a settlement, in that the claimant cannot reopen his or her claim and cannot receive any future medical treatment unless it is specifically addressed in the settlement agreement.
+This is different from a settlement, in that a claimant who reaches a settlement cannot reopen his or her claim and cannot receive any future medical treatment unless it is specifically addressed in the settlement agreement.
 It is crucial that employees understand that, if they settle instead of entering into a stipulation, they are waiving all future rights to any benefits that are not expressly included in the settlement agreement.

 If you have questions regarding stipulations, settlements, or any other workers’ compensation issues, call the Cottrell Law Office at (800) 364-8305.
 We will fight to get you the medical treatment and compensation you deserve.

 - What Is the Arkansas Statute of Limitations for Personal Injury Claims? - August 26, 2020